sonalrajsr/student_management_program/README.md

 ## Note
-Make sure to activate virtual environment
+Make sure to activate the virtual environment.
+Install the things that are in 'requirements.txt' in your virtual environment.

 ## Run Locally